Beno-Jeffry-B/bank_api_project/README.md

 ```
 ---
 ## 🧠 Final Thoughts

 This project helped me solidify my understanding of backend development, data normalization, ORM usage, environment security, and cloud deployment.
 Despite challenges with speed and connectivity, I successfully built and deployed a fully working production-grade API with public endpoints that serve real-time branch data efficiently.

+> *Note: Test cases have not been added to this submission as the primary focus was on building a robust and deployment-ready API, along with managing and normalizing a large dataset effectively.
+The codebase has been structured in a clean and modular way, making it easy to integrate tests in future iterations.*